-- · provide an audit opinion on the accounting statements; - review the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources; and - issue a certificate confirming that I have completed the audit of the accounts.
+- provide an audit opinion on the accounting statements; - review the Council's arrangements to secure economy, efficiency and effectiveness in its use of resources; and - issue a certificate confirming that I have completed the audit of the accounts.

 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This code is based on International Financial Reporting Standards.
-On 30 September 2015, I issued a preliminary unqualified audit opinion on the accounting statements stating that they present a true and fair view of the Council's and the Pension Fund's financial position and transactions.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members of the Council in my Audit of Financial Statements report on 30 September 2015.
-I could not issue a certificate concluding the audit at this time because of the ongoing consideration of an objection received in relation to the accounts.
+On 28 September 2015, the Auditor General for Wales issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Council's financial position and transactions.
+This report is contained within the Statement of Accounts.
+The key matters arising from the accounts audit were reported to members of the Audit Committee in the Audit of Financial Statements report on 21 September 2015.